Creeper2333/Bilibili-Danmaku-Search-Uid/README.md

 # Bilibili-Danmaku-Search-Uid
-For searching some stupid damaku senders' uid.\n close the Qrcode window after scan and confirm.\n results will be in `result.xls`
+For searching some stupid damaku senders' uid.
+Close the Qrcode window after scan and confirm.
+Results will be in `result.xls`